Hotel housing Texans displaced by frigid weather goes up in flames with sprinkler system frozen

 One Killeen resident, Terry Miller, said he and his family left their home after going without lights and water since Sunday.
 For a moment, they thought they’d found refuge in the hotel.
 Then employees knocked on the door and told them to evacuate.

-“An alarm went off, and they told us, ‘Get out, fire is on the fifth floor.’”
-Miller told the Killeen Daily Herald.
+“An alarm went off, and they told us, ‘Get out, fire is on the fifth floor,’” Miller told the Killeen Daily Herald.
 “I just grabbed a couple of items.
 I left the rest of the stuff.
 I grabbed my wife and told my kids and we ran out of there.”

 The hallways were filling with smoke and flames were consuming the building as they fled, he said.